Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript/README.md

 As example of [Lightstreamer Adapters Needed by This Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript#lightstreamer-adapters-needed-by-this-client), you may refer to the [Lightstreamer - "Hello World" Tutorial - Java Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java).

 ## Details
 Lightstreamer is made up of a Server and a set of Client libraries.
 Lightstreamer's job is to push real-time data over the Web in both directions (from the server to the clients and from the clients to the server).
-To do that, it uses a set of techniques refined and tuned over the last 13 years, including HTTP Streaming, Comet, and WebSockets.<br>
+To do that, it uses a set of techniques refined and tuned over the last 13 years, including HTTP Streaming, Comet, and WebSockets.

 Let's see how to build a "Hello World" application with Lightstreamer.
 The client will be based on <b>HTML</b> and <b>JavaScript</b>, while the server-side Data Adapter will be based on <b>Java</b>, but examples in <b>.NET</b> and in plain <b>TCP sockets</b> are also published.<br>